GNOME/gtk/docs/reference/gtk/section-accessibility.md

 lead to inadvertently overriding the accessible semantics of existing widgets.

+## Hiding UI elements from the accessible tree

+The accessibility API is mainly used to express semantics useful for assistive technologies, but it can also be used to hide elements.
+The canonical way to do so is to use the %GTK_ACCESSIBLE_ROLE_PRESENTATION, which declares that a UI element is purely meant for presentation purposes, and as such it has no meaningful impact on the accessibility of the interface.

+A "presentation" role should not be confused with the
+%GTK_ACCESSIBLE_STATE_HIDDEN state; the "hidden" state is transient, and is typically controlled by showing and hiding a widget using the #GtkWidget API.

 ## Design patterns and custom widgets

 When creating custom widgets, following established patterns can help